newchuyalong/libgdx-learning/Spritebatch,-textureregions,-and-sprite.md

 ## Viewport ##

 `SpriteBatch` manages its own projection and transformation matrixes.
 When a `SpriteBatch` is created, it uses the current application size to setup an orthographic projection using a y-up coordinate system.
-When `begin` is called, it sets up the viewport.
+When `begin` is called, it sets up the [viewport](https://github.com/libgdx/libgdx/wiki/Viewports).

-_Note: Once we have documentation on configuring the viewport, we should link to it here._

 ## Performance tuning ##